turingschool/launch-curriculum/module5/projects/Capstone.md

 * Development
 * Presentation/Documentation

-### Project Requirements
+### Project Expectations
 Your application must include the following:
 * Use of an external API
 * A database that contains a minimum of 2 related tables (not including Identity tables, if you choose to use Identity)
 * CRUD operations for the resources in your database
     * this could be accomplished either through user-facing forms, or API endpoints, or a combination.

+_Your first priority in this project should be the use of an external API_

 ## Ideation

 ### Project Template

-Keeping in mind the project requirements; use the following template for your project idea
+Keeping in mind the project expectations; use the following template for your project idea

 ```
 ### [Project Name]